elijahtemple/lab2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Choclate cake

+Ingredients
+- 1 box of cake mix
+- 1 cup milk
+- 1 stick of butter

+Intructions:
+1. Preheat oven to 350°F
+2. Mix cake mix with oil
+3. Add in melted butter
+4. Poor cake batter into a prepared pan
+5. Bake for 13-15 minutes
+6. Cool and serve with frosting of your choice